Derived equivalence for the simple flop of type $D_5$: Calabi--Yau fivefolds of type

 and a specular one containing $j_{-*}\bar\pi_{-}^*D(Y_{-})$.
 As for the problem of the $D_5$ flop, we can prove that $Y_+$ and $Y_-$ are derived equivalent by plugging in $j_{\pm*}\bar\pi_{\pm}^*D(Y_{\pm})$ an appropriate full exceptional collection, and prove that the semiorthogonal complements of $\dbcoh(Y_+)$ and $\dbcoh(Y_-)$ are derived equivalent.
 In particular, if we use the collection of Proposition \ref{mutated_KP_cokllection}, we obtain the same chessboard as Figure \ref{fig:starting_point} (with the difference that each object is a pullback to the divisor $M$ of a homogeneous vector bundle, instead of a pushforward from a smooth divisor to a smooth ambient variety).
 The following lemma shows that we can apply the same sequence of mutations of Section \ref{sec:the_mutations} verbatim: \begin{lemma} (cf. Lemma \ref{we_can_use_koszul}) For any $F, G\in\dbcoh(OG(4, V_{10}))$, one can resolve $ \Ext_M^m(j_+^*F, j_+^*G)$ by means of the following exact sequence:

-\end{lemma} \begin{proof} By adjunction one has:
+\end{lemma} \begin{proof} By adjunction, one has:

-To obtain the required long exact sequence, we simply need to apply $\Ext_{OG(4, V_{10})}^\bullet(F, -)$ to the tensor product of $G$ with the Koszul resolution of $j_{+*}j_+^*\Oc$. \end{proof} \begin{corollary} The Calabi--Yau fivefolds $Y_+$ and $Y_-$ are derived equivalent. \end{corollary} The proof is concluded when we recall that, by Proposition \ref{prop:not_isomoprhic_CY5}, $Y_+$ and $Y_-$ are not birational.
+To obtain the required long exact sequence, we simply need to apply $\Ext_{OG(4, V_{10})}^\bullet(F, -)$ to the tensor product of $G$ with the Koszul resolution of $j_{+*}j_+^*\Oc$. \end{proof} The following corollary is obtained by applying the same mutations in Section \ref{sec:the_mutations}. \begin{corollary} The Calabi--Yau fivefolds $Y_+$ and $Y_-$ are derived equivalent. \end{corollary} The proof of Theorem \ref{main_theorem_pairs} is concluded when we recall that, by Theorem \ref{thm:not_isomoprhic_CY5}, $Y_+$ and $Y_-$ are derived equivalent, but not birational.

-\subsection{Derived equivalent pairs of fibrations}
+\section{Derived equivalent pairs of fibrations}

 As for the flop of type $D_5$, there is a natural, relative formulation of the construction of pairs of Calabi--Yau fivefolds of type $D_5$.
-As in Section \ref{sec:relative_flops}, take a vector bundle $\Ec\arw B$ of rank $10$ on a smooth projective variety $B$, and consider the orthogonal Grassmann bundle $\Oc\Gc(4, \Ec)$ with its projective bundle structures $p_\pm$ over $\Oc\Gc(5, \Ec)^\pm$.
-If we call $H_\pm$ the relative hyperplane classes of these Grassmann bundles, we can choose suitable twists from $B$ such that $\Oc(1, 1)$ is a globally generated line bundle on $\Oc \Gc(4, \Ec)$, and the restriction map of global sections of $\Oc(1, 1)$ to a fiber is surjective.
-Then, the zero loci $Z_\pm:= Z(p_{\pm *}s)\subset\Oc \Gc(5, \Ec)^\pm$ are fibrations over $B$ with general fiber isomorphic to a Calabi--Yau fivefold of type $D_5$ \cite[Lemma 2.14]{mypaper_roofbundles}.
+As in Section \ref{sec:relative_flops}, take a principal $Spin(10)$-bundle $\Uc_4$ on $B$, and consider the orthogonal Grassmann bundle $\Pc\times^G G/P_{4,5}$ with its projective bundle structures $p_{\pm}$ over $\Pc\times^G \spinor_{\pm}$.
+Let us call $H_\pm$ the relative hyperplane classes of these Grassmann bundles.
+We can choose suitable twists from $B$ such that $\Oc(1, 1)$ is a globally generated line bundle on $\Pc\times^G G/P_{4,5}$, and the restriction map of global sections of $\Oc(1, 1)$ to a fiber is surjective.
+Then, the zero loci $Z_\pm:= Z(p_{\pm *}s)\subset\Pc\times^G \spinor_{\pm}$ are fibrations over $B$ with general fiber isomorphic to a Calabi--Yau fivefold of type $D_5$ \cite[Lemma 2.14]{mypaper_roofbundles}.